mattiasoldani/anaKrys/README.md

 Moreover, the `outData` dictionary is created in the **plots & output** section and filled with many useful information from the physics analysis &mdash; e.g. bin-by-bin points for important histograms, fit results and statistical parameters.
 The content of the dictionary may vary depending on the input data available and on the plots actually drawn.
 Further useful data can be added in the **whiteboard**.

-The outData.pickle [pickle](https://docs.python.org/3/library/pickle.html#module-pickle) file with the `outData` dictionary is always saved in ./out_data at the end of the execution.
+The outData.pickle [pickle](https://docs.python.org/3/library/pickle.html#module-pickle) file with the `outData` dictionary is always saved in ./out_data at the end of the execution of the default part of the program (i.e. above the **whiteboard** section) and then again at the end of the whole program execution.
 You can open it via
 ```python
 import pickle